What is a fire strategy?

-A fire strategy will not only help to ensure that the risk of a fire occurring is minimized, but it will also aid in making sure that people can easily escape the building, if necessary.
+A fire strategy will not only help to ensure minimizing the risk of a fire occurring, but it will also aid in making sure that people can easily escape the building, if necessary.
 Having a succinct strategy in place will also ensure appropriate arrangements, such as fire procedures and the use and maintenance of fire safety measures, are firmly practiced and in place.

 Please note that for purpose-built domestic, educational and other commercial buildings, a fire strategy will be examined and commented upon by your local fire and rescue authority.

-You should not confuse a strategy with a fire assessment, which will be carried out by local housing authorities for the purpose of the Housing Health and Safety Rating System.
+You should not confuse a strategy with a fire assessment, that local housing authorities conduct for the purpose of the Housing Health and Safety Rating System.

 Fire Strategy Made Easier by Fire Curtains

 One way to streamline your fire strategy is via the installation of a company’s fire curtains.
-Fire curtains provide a one-stop solution; they protect evacuation routes – both stairwells and lifts – offer sufficient boundary protection and they work to compartment larger open spaces in order to curb the spread of harmful smoke, heat, and fire.
+These provide a one-stop solution that protects evacuation routes – both stairwells and lifts.
+They also offer sufficient boundary protection to curb the spread of harmful smoke, heat, and fire.

 This high level of capability means that, in the unfortunate event of a fire, fire curtains can keep damage to material assets to a ‘predictable’ minimum.
 They ensure that all those inside the building remain safe.
-Even those responsible persons on duty remain out of harm’s way as fire and smoke curtains can be integrated to work with alarm systems, meaning that when an alarm is triggered the curtain will automatically deploy.
+Even those responsible persons on duty remain out of harm’s way as fire and smoke curtains can work in harmony with alarm systems.
+Meaning that the curtain will automatically deploy when the alarm is set off.
 Unlike with more traditional fire safety measures, which require manual control and application, thus often requiring personnel to come into close contact with both toxic fire and smoke.

-Consequently, fire curtains are more and more frequently replacing more traditional methods, which are also more time consuming to keep running.
-With fire curtains, all that is needed – by law – is annual servicing.
+Consequently, fire curtains are more and more frequently replacing more traditional methods.
+With fire curtains, everything that is necessary – by law – is annual servicing.
 Although bi-annual servicing would be recommended to ensure fire curtains are maintained to a high functioning level and that when and if it comes to it, they will work how they should, which is essential when lives are on the line.

 Fire Curtain Applications